Josiah Snelgrove

 Josiah Snelgrove (born July 28, 1986) is a Canadian soccer player who most recently played for FC Buffalo.

 Early life

 Snelgrove was born in Hartland, New Brunswick.

 Career

 Youth and college

-He attended Houghton College, where he scored two goals and contributed 13 assists in his four years with Houghton, earning all-conference honors three times, and receiving a 2007 NAIA Men's Soccer All-America Teams honorable mention.
+He attended Houghton College, where he scored two goals and contributed 13 assists during his four years with Houghton, earning all-conference honors three times, and receiving a 2007 NAIA Men's Soccer All-America Teams honorable mention.

 During his college years he also played for Ottawa Fury and the Southern California Seahorses in the USL Premier Development League.

 Professional

 Snelgrove turned professional in 2007 when he signed for USL Second Division side Charlotte Eagles.
 He made his professional debut on June 28, 2008 in a game against the Bermuda Hogges.

 After spending the 2009 back with the Southern California Seahorses in the USL Premier Development League, Snelgrove returned to the Eagles for the 2010 USL Second Division campaign, but did not feature in any games due to persistent injury.

 Snelgrove signed with F.C.
 New York of the USL Pro league on March 15, 2011.

 On January 21, 2012, the NPSL side FC Buffalo announced the signing of Snelgrove.
 In the 2012 NPSL season, Snelgrove made eight appearances, with one red card and no goals.
 In the 2013 NPSL season, Snelgrove only registered one appearance.